spa-data/spa-data/music.md

 permalink: /music/
 ---

-This is a page linked to a subject header.
+When a page with the .md extension is added to home directory, a link is placed in the header.